 There are so many things you can do.
 It does stink in places but you do get use to that.
 At night time it is amazing watching the buildings all light up with their light displays.

 During the day you can wonder around all the little streets - there will always be plenty to see and do in Hong Kong.

-It is a must see! over 9 years ago
+It is a must see! about 10 years ago

 And you Can always take the Ferry to Macau.
 Everybody go there to play.
-There you can compare (i hope it's still possible) the clashes between the Portuguese, the english and the chinese culture over 9 years agoAnswered by Tiago Carvalho via Travellr.com
+There you can compare (i hope it's still possible) the clashes between the Portuguese, the english and the chinese culture about 10 years agoAnswered by Tiago Carvalho via Travellr.com